-This paper starts with a discussion of the role of preference votes in Belgium's flexible list PRsystem.
-Then, we discuss the concept of personalization: both as a concept on its own, and in relation to the evolutions in preference voting.
-In the methodology section, we explain the data we used, i.e. percentages of preference votes of lists per municipality for three consecutive local elections between 2006 and 2018, and the control variables we include in the multivariate analyses.
+This paper starts with a discussion of the concepts of the 'multi-level election perspective' and of personalization and its different sub-dimensions.
+Then, we develop our central argument that the 'level' of personalization referring to the policy level on which politicians are active is a new important dimension to understand personalization in a multi-level context.
+Next, we test this explanation by conducting an analysis on the decline of preference votes in Belgium's flexible list PR-system, which we introduce first.
+In the methodology section, we present the data we used, i.e. percentages of preference votes of lists per municipality for three consecutive local elections between 2006 and 2018, and the control variables we include in the multivariate analyses.

 Our results show that the conceptual distinction between the different types of personalization is helpful in explaining the decline in preference voting at the local level.
-Decentralized personalization at the local level has especially declined, while centralized personalization at the local level and national personalization (both centralized and decentralized) have stimulated list voting when no mayor or MP was on the candidate list.
+There is no general decline in all types of personalization, but decentralized personalization at the local level has especially declined, while centralized personalization at the local level and national personalization (both centralized and decentralized) have stimulated list voting when no mayor or MP was on the candidate list.